 This metric focuses on all tasks that customers must perform to get what they want.
 They may need to get their support ticket resolved, finding, or ordering a product, getting additional information, etc.

 CES is frequently measured by providing a simple scale-based survey that customers fill once they have performed the necessary actions.
 Obviously, the higher CES is, the more CX lowers.

 #3 Customer Satisfaction

-This parameter shows your customers’ level of satisfaction with services that you have provided.
-It can refer to customers’ impressions about your way of selling or delivering a product, resolving reclamations, or anything else that can shape their image about your brand.
+This parameter shows your customers’ level of satisfaction with the services that you have provided.
+It can refer to customers’ impressions about your way of selling or delivering a product, resolving reclamations, or anything else that can shape their image of your brand.

 CSAT is also typically measured using automated surveys in which your business is rated on a 1 to 5 satisfaction scale.

 #4 Customer Churn

 Customer churn is evaluated using the rate that you get by dividing the sum of lost customers by the sum of active customers for the period that you’re monitoring.
 This metric shows the percentage of customers that don’t repeat purchases or give up on using your service.

 The most important part of calculating this parameter in an effective manner is the definition of “churned customers“.
 In other words, if you’re aware that your regular customers tend to repeat purchases within a certain period, you can say that churned customers are those who don’t repeat the purchase within that time frame.

 Last but not the least, NPS is an important parameter of your business reputation.
 It refers to the percentage of the users of your services that would spread the word about your brand.
 Spreading the word, in this case, refers to recommending your business to friends, family, or partners.